caterinaLacerra/csi-1/docs/index.md

 </p>
 </div>

+### Acknowledgements

+The authors gratefully acknowledge the support of the ERC Consolidator Grant MOUSSE No. 726487 under the European Union's Horizon 2020 research and innovation programme.

+This work was supported in part by the MIUR under grant "Dipartimenti di eccellenza 2018-2020" of the Department of Computer Science of the Sapienza University of Rome.

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.